What Compensation Can I Recover If I Am Injured As A Result Of Another Party’s Negligence Or Wrongful Conduct?

 If you have suffered a permanent injury, then your body, or a part of your body, is physically impaired.
 You can recover damages for the physical impairment of your body.

-The most common form of disfigurement is scars from wounds or from surgery.
+The most common form of disfigurement is scarred from wounds or from surgery.
 Other forms of disfigurement may include loss of muscle tone or a limp.
 You can recover damages for disfigurement.